benjaminhr/eye-oh/README.md

 # eye-oh

-(Update readme, now each component can be run individually or a pi-calc process can be passed and everything is done for you) Convert an XML register automata (RA) into an [input enabled](https://en.wikipedia.org/wiki/Input/output_automaton) RA comptatible with Tomte.
+(Update readme, now each component can be run individually or a pi-calc process can be passed and everything is done for you)

+(Update readme, mention all binaries needed in path sut_uppaal2register (and other sut binaries), tomte_learn, sut_run, pifra, deq)

+(Update readme, with good lines for visualising input model and output models)

+Convert an XML register automata (RA) into an [input enabled](https://en.wikipedia.org/wiki/Input/output_automaton) RA comptatible with Tomte.

 ### Notes about input model